MARKANTONY04/project_4/README.md

 ##### Unfixed bugs

 I removed the images from my project at the end because I didn't feel the need for them anymore.
 Because of this, I tried centering the 'why choose us' section on the home page but couldn't get it to work despite using the correct flex code in CSS.
-If I had more time to debug I would have but have now come to the end of my project's time limit and will leave it for the future.
+If I had more time to debug I would have but now I've come to the end of my project's time limit and will leave it for the future.

 It seems like my favicons are sometimes working but sometimes are not, if I had more time I would have explored this issue to work on a fix but the time has ended for working on this project.
 I will look at fixing this in the future.

-I also had a minor layour issue on the home page where the page is larger than the screen, like the first unfinished bug, I tried fixing this but couldn't meaning I'll unfortunately have to leave it.
+I also had a minor layout issue on the home page where the page is larger than the screen, like the first unfinished bug, I tried fixing this but couldn't meaning I'll unfortunately have to leave it.
 I'll take a look for a fix in the future.

 #### Code Testing